2016rshah/blog/posts/12-books-12-months-2017.md

 I guess what I'm trying to say, to justify to you as much as myself, is this: I dig this book, but that doesn't make me problematic.

+### *Mere Christianity* by C.S.
+Lewis (September)

+I'm not Christian, and so a lot of what I know about Christianity comes second- or third-hand, often from people who are trying to refute some claim of what Christianity supposedly teaches.
+This book (written by the dude that wrote the Chronicles of Narnia) was valuable for me to read because it presented the core ideals of Christianity in a well thought out and approachable way, by a Christian for a non-Christian.

+Overall the book made some intriguing points.
+CS Lewis is an incredibly talented writer, and so it was enjoyable to see his arguments play out.

+However, there were points in the book where I became angry at what was being said.
+On some things I just had to recognize the book was written in a different era, so I can't hold it to current societal standards.
+However, in other parts I felt like his reasoning was intrinsically flawed and the flaw seemed so obvious to me it was hard for me to wrap my head around someone else not seeing it.
+In particular, the chapter on chastity and the chapter on Christian marriage were both very frustrating.
+His argument for why the man should be the head of a marriage was along the lines that every marriage must have a leader and it should be the man because the leader needs to be considerate of people outside the family, which women are too family-oriented to be able to do.
+When I encounter people with opinions like that I don't even know where to start because our viewpoints are so diametrically opposed.

+In retrospect those two chapters are the most clear in my head because of how vehemently I disagreed with them.
+But I took notes as I listened to the audiobook, and looking back over my notes I am reminded of points in the book that impressed me.
+For example, his viewpoint on charity resonated with me:

+> "There ought to be things we should like to do and cannot do because our charitable expenditure excludes them."

+I was intrigued by his chapter on pride.
+My pride has always been a large source of motivation for me.
+I often govern my actions by convincing myself that because of the person I am I *should* or *should not* do them.
+However, he paints this trading of one sin for another sin as a deal with the devil.
+I kind of see where he's coming from.
+His advice for addressing one's pride is giving oneself up to god, which I certainly won't be doing anytime soon, but the book has convinced me that I should more carefully examine my pride with a more critical eye.

+Finally, one example he kept pointing to was math.
+One of his arguments went something like this: just because humans teach us math doesn't mean that math is a human construct; 2 + 2 = 4 regardless of whether or not humans recognize it.
+That brought a smile to my face because as I take more and more math classes I'm starting to think of *Math with a capital M*.
+I'm repeatedly awe struck by how intricately tied together all the math concepts are [^footnote4].
+I guess what I keep coming back to is that I can't even begin to wrap my head around how everything works out so elegantly in Math.
+You can't just pull stuff like that out of thin air, right?
+If put on the spot I'm pretty sure my most honest answer to "what religion are you" would have to be Math [^footnote5].

+### *Dreamers of a New Day: Women Who Invented the Twentieth Century* by Sheila Rowbotham (September Bonus Round ish?)

+I read this book for my Women and Gender Studies class, so it doesn't really count as a book I read for myself.
+I'm only including it on this list for completeness sake; I think this series of blog posts will start becoming a catalogue for all the books I read in the near future.

 [^footnote3]: There's a high chance someone will throw that comparison in my face at some point

+[^footnote4]: The most recent example was when my homework asked me to provide an isomorphism between the additive group of polynomials and the multiplicative group of positive rationals.
+I was baffled that there could possibly be a bijection between these two seemingly unrelated sets defined on seemingly unrelated operations.
+I went into office hours and my professor showed me the inextricable link that lies in prime numbers.
+You can't make this stuff up.
+I'm telling you, man, Math is wild.

+[^footnote5]: I should probably make a longer post about this, because this paragraph is ripe for misunderstanding.
+My opinion on this matter can be very easily misconstrued and I haven't even entirely figured out what I'm thinking yet.
+Before you read too far into this outrageous claim please recognize that I'm probably only like 40% serious about this.